Enter zip code for location specific information.

 What you need to know.

-By the end of 2021, Fulton Bank will no longer be issuing new loans utilizing LIBOR (London Interbank Offered Rate).
-SOFR (Secured Overnight Financing Rate) is expected to be the primary replacement as the benchmark for determining interest rates.
-Banks around the world are also preparing for this transition, as the most common one month LIBOR rate publication will be phased out by June 2023.
+Fulton Bank will no longer offer new loans utilizing LIBOR (London Interbank Offered Rate).
+Prime and SOFR (Secured Overnight Financing Rate) will be the primary replacements as the benchmark for determining interest rates.
+Banks around the world are also preparing for this transition, as the most common one-month LIBOR rate publication will be phased out by June 2023.
 Read more about the decisions that ARRC has made regarding LIBOR as of October 2021.

-Changing industry norms and LIBOR manipulation scandals are driving a shift away from LIBOR, causing interbank lending markets to become much thinner and the number of actual transactions upon which the rate is based to decrease significantly.
-That has caused regulators globally to actively advocate that markets move away from LIBOR to a more reliable index.
+Changing industry norms and LIBOR manipulation scandals have driven a shift away from LIBOR, causing interbank lending markets to become much thinner and the number of actual transactions upon which the rate is based to decrease significantly.
+That has caused regulators worldwide to advocate markets moving away from LIBOR to a more reliable index.

 The Alternative Reference Rates Committee (ARRC), an industry group convened by the Federal Reserve Board and the New York Fed, recommends using the Secured Overnight Financing Rate (SOFR).
 SOFR is considered a more robust reference rate than LIBOR as it is wholly based on actual transactions and represents an active daily market.